 The act of transitioning from student to doctor, with all the real-world responsibilities that come with that, is simultaneously exiting, challenging and terrifying.
 You might find that thinking before-hand about some of the things below helps with some of those feelings.
 If you explore a little further, you'll find a whole host of useful orientation material in the adjacent web pages.

-If this raises any questions, or you're not sure what's expected - you're welcome to e-mail me: Dr Andrew Baker, DPET at firstname.lastname@example.org
+If this raises any questions or you're not sure what's expected, you're welcome to e-mail me (Dr Andrew Baker, DPET) at email@example.com

-It is worth emphasising that Medical Registration is your
+It is worth emphasising that medical registration is YOUR

 way to start the year.
-So if AHPRA is chasing you for outstanding documentation, do not ignore their request
+So if AHPRA is chasing you for outstanding documentation, please do not ignore their request

-Medicate Provider number
+Medicate Provider Number

 A provider number entitles doctors to charge services to Medicare and to refer to other practitioners.
-As an intern you are not allowed to bill Medicare, but there are circumstances where you may need to write referrals.
+As an Intern, you are not allowed to bill Medicare, but there are circumstances where you may need to write referrals.
 Provider numbers are site-specific, so you will need to apply for a new one for each new hospital you work at.
 We will be asking you for your provider number when you start because we need to load it into Cerner so that you can order diagnostic tests.

-PBS Prescriber number
+PBS Prescriber Number

 .
-Most of your prescribing will be done in the hospital, which does not involve use of the PBS excepting in rare circumstances.
-On occasions you may be required to write an outside PBS script, especially from ED.
+Most of your prescribing will be done in the hospital which does not involve use of the PBS, excepting in rare circumstances.
+On occasions, you may be required to write an outside PBS script, especially from ED.

 You can apply for a prescriber number on the same application form as a provider number.

-All NSW Health Employee are expected to complete Mandatory e-learning, which is done on line through the “My Health Learning” Website.
+All NSW Health Employee are expected to complete Mandatory e-learning, which is done online through the “My Health Learning” Website.